Displaying Source Code(s)

 SIGN test and CLASS test

 SIGN test is used to check the sign of a data item.
-It can be done as
+It can be

 follows –